jundalisay/spblist/content/en/research/euler/mechanica2/chapter-03e.md

 dxddy
 3
 3

 Corollary 3.

 677. Since v = Nr
 is produced naturally from the formula of the brachistochrone, if this 2 value is substituted in place of v everywhere in the other equation dv = (T-R)ds , then equation showing the nature of the brachistochrone curve is obtained.

 Corollary 4.

-678. Therefore in whatever the resisting medium and for whatever the forces acting on the body, these curves are all brachistochrones, in which the total force sustained by the curve exerts a force which is twice as great as either the centrifugal force alone or the forces acting alone that arise from the resolution of the normal force. [p.
-368]EULER'S MECHANICA VOL. 2.
+678. Therefore in whatever the resisting medium and for whatever the forces acting on the body, these curves are all brachistochrones, in which the total force sustained by the curve exerts a force which is twice as great as either the centrifugal force alone or the forces acting alone that arise from the resolution of the normal force.
-Chapter 3e.
-Translated and annotated by Ian Bruce. page 526

 PROPOSITION 77.
 Problem.

 679. In a uniform medium, which resists in some ratio of the powers of the speeds, and with the absolute force present uniform and directed downwards, to determine the brachistochrone AM (Fig.74) upon which the descending body arrives at A from M in the